aria-tools/ARIA-tools/README.md

 ------

 ## Software Dependencies
-Below we provide guidelines for Linux and Max users on how to build the required dependencies from source as not all packages are yet availble through third-party package managers.
-In future we will expand this section to rely on anaconda and macports for installation.
+Below we provide guidelines for Linux and MacOSX users on how to build the required dependencies from source as not all packages are yet available through third-party package managers.

 ### Packages: